 RPCI to Train Clinical Staff from Saudi Hospital in Cancer Care

-BUFFALO, NY — Roswell Park Cancer Institute (RPCI) and King Fahad Specialist Hospital (KFSH) in Dammam, Saudi Arabia, signed a formal agreement November 16, 2010, under which RPCI will train KFSH clinicians, scientists, nurses and support staff to provide patients in Saudi Arabia with a level of cancer care comparable to that available at RPCI.
+BUFFALO, NY — Roswell Park Comprehensive Cancer Center and King Fahad Specialist Hospital (KFSH) in Dammam, Saudi Arabia, signed a formal agreement November 16, 2010, under which Roswell Park will train KFSH clinicians, scientists, nurses and support staff to provide patients in Saudi Arabia with a level of cancer care comparable to that available at Roswell Park.
 The collaboration was finalized after negotiations and reciprocal visits by top leaders of the two institutions.

 The agreement was crafted to address specific needs identified at KFSH, in five areas:

 - Clinical training— Participants can engage in observerships or hands-on training under the guidance of faculty and staff in Surgical Oncology, Gynecologic Oncology, Radiation Medicine, Medical Oncology, Radiology and Blood and Marrow Transplantation (BMT).